Claire Barclay – Dysfunctional Objects Seminar

-This seminar investigates the nature of making sculptural objects and their references to functional objects.
-Speakers include:
+This seminar investigated the nature of making sculptural objects and their references to functional objects.

 For more information on the speakers and their papers please see below.

 Dominic Paterson (Chair) is a Postdoctoral Researcher at the History of Art Department, University of Glasgow.
 His PhD thesis addressed the role of aesthetics in the work of Michel Foucault, and the relevance of Foucault to the practice of critical art history.
 His current research interests are focused on strategies of citation, rearticulation and reanimation in contemporary art practice, including of Simon Starling, Cornelia Parker, Josiah McElheny and others.